Supervised Professional Practice

 Ideas for Field Experience Sites

-In order to protect you in case anything you do is questioned, students are required to buy Student Malpractice Insurance.
+In order to protect you in case anything you do is questioned, students are required to buy Student Liability Insurance.
 More information will be provided by your Pre-Practicum instructor.